 Bug zappers come in various shapes and sizes, but they all share some fundamental components:

-• Many bug zappers are equipped with a collection tray or catch basin at the bottom.
+- Many Zap Guardian bug zappers are equipped with a collection tray or catch basin at the bottom.
 This tray collects the dead insects, making it easier to clean the device and dispose of the insect remains hygienically.

 How Bug Zappers Work